JiaHongZ/DRNet/README.md

 We condensed Possion and Salt & Pepper denoising test files into two files to reduce the number of files, main_test_pepper.py and main_test_possion.py.

 For Gaussian noise, we provide pre-trained models of three noise level, 15, 25 and 50.
 Please ensure the test noise level is consistent with the model you select.
+Some names of the pre-trained models as follows:
+---_gray15
+---_gray25
+---_gray50
+---_color_15
+---_color_25
+---_color_50

 To test the results of real denoising, you can run Submit.py to generate the result file, SubmitSrgb.mat and submit it to http://130.63.97.225/sidd/benchmark_submit.php.